canonical/jaas-documentation/reference/authorisation_model.rst

     jimmctl auth relation add user-alice@canonical.com member group-foo

-To check if a specific tuple exists, you use the ``check`` subcommand:
+To check if a specific tuple exists, you use the ``relation check`` command:

 .. code:: bash